oracle/pgql-lang/pages/pgql-1.1-spec.md

 ## Input Graph (FROM)

-The `FROM` clause specifies the name of the input graph that will be queried:
+The `FROM` clause specifies the name of the input graph to be queried:

 ```bash
 FromClause ::= 'FROM' <IDENTIFIER>